SpikeHD/node-scoresaber/README.md

 console.log(scores)
 ```
 ### Notes:
 Construct the player class using only an ID.
 You can then call `.get()` to retrieve all relevant information.
 The ID can be a number or string.
-You can also call `.getTopScores(page)` or `.getRecentScores()` to retrieve a list of a players top/recent scores.
+You can also call `.getTopScores(page)` or `.getRecentScores()` to retrieve a list of a players top/recent scores. **You do not need to call `.get()` on a player before retrieving their scores**.

 ## Requests